Module Details

 CR_KDNET_8 Bachelor of Science (Honours) in Computer Systems 4 Mandatory

-CR_KITMN_8 Bachelor of Science (Honours) in IT Management 8 Elective
+CR_KITMN_8 Bachelor of Science (Honours) in IT Management and Cybersecurity 8 Elective

 CR_KWEBD_8 Bachelor of Science (Honours) in Web Development 4 Mandatory